mounahd/carotene/README.md

 #Carotene

-Developped by participants of the last Django Carrots event in Paris, Carotene is an application for :
+Developped by participants of the last Django Carrots event in Paris, Carotene is an application to :

-- to apply as a participant for a Django Carrots session
+- apply as a participant for a Django Carrots session
-- to register as a mentor for this session
+- register as a mentor for this session
 - match participants and mentors
 - help the volunteers to organize the session